 - Place a stop loss order on the edge of the last shoulder.

-- Price target for the formation is equal to the depth of the neck line to the head of the formation.
+- The price target for the formation is equal to the depth of the neckline to the head of the formation.

 - When the price target is met, stay with the position until a contrary signal develops.